16. Back to the Garden.

 The two watch, their hearts breaking.
 “My God,” cries Sly.
 “Haven’t you eaten all day?
 You’re a big fellow, you need fuel in your furnace.”

-“They threw me something, couldn’t tell you what it was.
-It was gross.
-Disgusting!”
+“He threw me something, couldn’t tell you what it was.
+It was gross.”

 “This is unacceptable!”
 Dru, forgetting herself, is shouting.
 “From now on I’m in charge of your meals.
 Caned!
 What were you caned for?”